Caillouu/logotel/README.md

 - Use Sass autocompilation
 - You can create new file in `src/scss` folder, and add import in main.js

+## JS

+- You can create new file in `src/js` folder, and add import in main.js

 ## Usage

 - Clone the repository with Github